vele616/monorepo/packages/jobboard/website/content/jobs/remote-full-stack-php-developer-scopic--LTeMb.md

 Are you on the hunt for exciting new challenges that boost your professional growth?
 If you’re an innovator by nature and a Remote PHP Full-stack Developer by trade, we’d love to hear from you!
 Read on to see if you’d be a good fit for the Scopic team of 250+ professionals from over 40 countries.

-At Scopic, the virtual world is our home so this is afull-timeremote position.
+At Scopic, the virtual world is our home so this is a full-time remote position.
 Only apply if you’re prepared for the zero-hour commute and the thought of collaborating with colleagues from around the globe excites you!

 The skills and traits we’re looking for: